 As I mentioned earlier, Orchard Road is also a shopping lover’s mecca.

 What to do at night in Singapore

 See the marina by night

 Singapore’s marina comes alive at night.
 Marina Bay Sands puts on a light and water show (Spectra).
-The show is free to watch at 8 and 9 pm Sunday through Thursday with an extra showing at 10 pm on Fridays and Saturday.
+The show is free to watch at 8 and 9 pm Sunday through Thursday with an extra showing at 10 pm on Fridays and Saturdays.

 I watched the show and then briefly walked past the Supergrove to see the trees lit up by night.
 After, I walked past the famous Merlion, the official mascot of Singapore.
 Then, I stopped by one of the many restaurants on the marina for a beer and dinner.
 The view was incredible, but as you might expect, the restaurants in this area can be pricey.
 Although I did enjoy my chilli crab linguine, a twist on another Singaporean favourite.

 You could the night with a Singapore Sling at Raffles Hotel’s long bar, a legendary hotel in Singapore.
 It will cost you to grab a cocktail here, but it was where the drink was invented.
 Travelling solo and on a budget, I skipped it.
-Although relatives that often travel to Singapore have claimed its an essential experience.
+Although relatives that often travel to Singapore have claimed it is an essential experience.